hooved/poemap/README.md

 The above video demonstrates real-time automated prediction of map structure (layout) in Path of Exile, using ML models/software from this repo.

-Every player in Path of Exile must decide "where to go" through each game area.
-For most game areas, a layout is randomly selected from roughly 5-15 layouts, so knowing where to go is not as simple as consulting a single map for each area.
-Per player, this task occurs dozens (or sometimes hundreds or thousands) of times per playthrough, multiple playthroughs per year -- for a six-figure number of players.
-More generally, this is a common task in the ARPG genre, which spans multiple other popular game franchises developed over the past 30 years.

 To predict map layout, the only game data used here are pixels from the screen.
 The ML models are trained on a collection of such data.
 All data and models are made available here through links to huggingface.
 Tools used to collect and curate data are also provided here.

 ![Example of Input and Output](https://huggingface.co/datasets/hooved/poemap/resolve/main/readme/input_output.png?raw=True)
 ![All Possible Layouts](https://huggingface.co/datasets/hooved/poemap/resolve/main/readme/layout_collage.png?raw=True)

+Every player in Path of Exile must decide "where to go" through each game area.
+For most game areas, a layout is randomly selected from roughly 5-15 layouts, so knowing where to go is not as simple as consulting a single map for each area.
+Per player, this task occurs dozens (or sometimes hundreds or thousands) of times per playthrough, multiple playthroughs per year -- for a six-figure number of players.
+More generally, this is a common task in the ARPG genre, which spans multiple other popular game franchises developed over the past 30 years.

+# Contents

 - [Disclaimer](#disclaimer)
 - [Relation to Prior Work](#relation-to-prior-work)